Alex Bregman Player Props: Astros vs. Nationals

 Alex Bregman At The Plate

-- Bregman has an RBI in 26 of 66 games this season, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in three contests.
+- Bregman has had an RBI in 26 games this season (38.8%), including nine multi-RBI outings (13.4%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.